sloniewski/movies-database/README.md

 # Movies Database

+This is a CodersLab workshop app idea tha I picked up and tried to finish.
 Aim is to create backend functions for REST application.
 Application is a service for movies database.
 It is build around 2 types of objects
 * movie object - representing a movie
 * person - representing people involved in movie creation/production